-For all bachelor's degrees in the School of Engineering and Technology, a minimum graduation index of 2.0 is required for graduation.
-Candidates for graduation from engineering programs must also have an index of 2.0 for all required engineering courses.
+RequirementsFor all bachelor's degrees in the School of Engineering and Technology, a minimum degree grade point average of 2.0 is required for graduation.
+Candidates for graduation from engineering programs must also have an grade point average of 2.0 for all required engineering courses.

-For the Associate of Science degree, a minimum graduation index of 2.0 is required for graduation.
+For the Associate of Science degree, a minimum degree grade point average of 2.0 is required for graduation.